Accelerating discovery across scientific disciplines through reproducible workflows with AiiDAlab: Beyond computational materials science

 Greenhouse gases are only one class of compounds in the chemically diverse mixture that makes up the Earth's atmosphere.
 Volatile Organic Compounds (VOCs), which originate from both anthropogenic and biogenic sources, play a central role in atmospheric chemistry and participate in a complex network of reactions~\cite{egusphere-2024}.
-In order to accurately model the evolving composition of the atmosphere, for example to estimate the effects of new industrial chemicals on air pollution~\cite{mapelli2023}, it is essential to understand the reactivity of these compounds.
-Existing chemical kinetics models, such as the Master Chemical Mechanism (MCM)~\cite{acp-2015}, typically account for reactions in the electronic ground state.
-However, they largely omit photochemical pathways, i.e., reactions initiated by the absorption of light~\cite{curchod-jpc-2024}.
+In order to accurately model the evolving composition of the atmosphere, e.g., to estimate the effects of new industrial chemicals on air pollution~\cite{mapelli2023}, it is essential to understand the reactivity of these compounds.
+While the existing chemical kinetics models, such as the Master Chemical Mechanism (MCM)~\cite{acp-2015}, include a large amount of thermally activated chemical reactions, they largely omit photochemical pathways, i.e., reactions initiated by the absorption of visible and UV light~\cite{curchod-jpc-2024}.
+The potential importance of these pathways is largely unexplored and may contribute to some of the observed discrepancies between the models and field measurements.

 A crucial quantity for predicting a molecule’s photochemical reactivity is its absorption cross-section, which measures the probability of the molecule absorbing a photon at a specific wavelength.
 While UV/Vis spectroscopy can be used to experimentally measure absorption cross-sections, obtaining precise data for gas-phase molecules is generally challenging and often impractical for transient reactive intermediates.
 Therefore, accurately predicting absorption cross-sections using quantum chemistry tools is highly desirable~\cite{curchod-jpc-2024}.
+Accurate quantum-chemistry modeling of UV/vis spectra is, however, a challenging task.
+The simplest workflow, based on a fixed minimum molecular geometry, can only provide positions of spectral peaks, not their shape and widths.
+More advanced techniques, such as the Nuclear Ensemble Approach (NEA)~\cite{curchod-esc-2022}, require execution of many individual quantum-chemistry calculations and are usually performed only by experts in the field of theoretical photochemistry.

+The AiiDAlab platform presented a unique opportunity to make these simulations more accessible.
+The AtmoSpec app (see Fig.~\ref{fig:aiidalab-atmospec}) provides (i) a robust, AiiDA workflow based on NEA, and (ii) a GUI for workflow setup, visualization, and analysis of the calculated UV/vis spectra.
+In the GUI, the user begins by specifying the molecule of interest by entering a SMILES string (a simple text notation specifying a molecule~\cite{Weininger1988}) in the \textbf{SmilesWidget} component, which then automatically generates a corresponding 3D molecular structure, including different molecular conformers.
+Alternatively, the initial molecular structure can be uploaded from a file.
+Next, the user enters several computational parameters, such as the DFT functional and basis set (we provide well-tested default settings).